 The Warner stainless steel putty knife is crafted from quality stainless steel and fitted with a solid rosewood handle.
 Flexible, lightweight, and durable, it should provide years of service and is an excellent value for the money.
 Designed with a full tang for maximum strength, this putty knife will spread wood filler with ease.

-Mid-range price: From $8 to $18 per pint, shoppers will find reputable brand name wood fillers with excellent adhesion.
+From $8 to $18 per pint, shoppers will find reputable brand-name wood fillers with excellent adhesion.
 These wood fillers are unlikely to crack, chip, shrink, or sink.

-Expensive: Artisans and professionals who work with expensive hardwoods can expect to pay $18 and up for a custom-blend pint of latex wood filler.
-High-end solvent-based wood fillers cost from $32 to $50 for fine grain wood filler blended from flour of the same hardwood the product is intended to repair.
+Artisans and professionals who work with expensive hardwoods can expect to pay $18 and up for a custom-blend pint of latex wood filler.
+High-end solvent-based wood fillers cost from $32 to $50 for fine-grain wood filler blended from flour of the same hardwood the product is intended to repair.
 Prefinished hardwood floor filler costs $100 a gallon and upward.

 A. Wood filler can be used to fill gaps up to an inch wide and an inch deep.
 However, many woodworkers carve a plug or wedge from a solid piece of wood slightly smaller than the divot they are attempting to repair, glue the plug or wedge in place, and then use wood filler to fill the remaining void.

-A. For small touch-up jobs, several brands of wood filler package their products in premixed small tubes of white, cedar, red sandalwood, black walnut, red oak, mahogany, teak, and black and grey shades to match most any wood color.
-With this type of product, if you can find the right match, you can easily repair furniture damage by yourself.
+A. For small touch-up jobs, several brands of wood filler package their products in premixed small tubes of white, cedar, red sandalwood, black walnut, red oak, mahogany, teak, and black and grey shades to match almost any wood color.
+With this type of product, if you can find the right match, you can easily repair damaged furniture by yourself.

 A. Yes, auto body putty will work for a temporary fix, but it is a waste of time.
 Over time, auto body putty will dry, crack, and fall out of the hole or crack it was used to repair.